 Endometriosis is a common gynaecological problem affecting women of reproductive age.
 It occurs when the tissues of the uterus start growing on surfaces of other organs in the pelvis.
 Endometrium may grow on ovaries, fallopian tubes, outer surface of uterus, pelvic cavity lining, vagina, cervix, vulva, bladder or rectum.
-Patients may experience painful cramps in the lower abdomen, back or in the pelvis during menstruation, heavy menstrual bleeding, painful bowel movements or urination and infertility.
+Patients may experience painful cramps in the lower abdomen, back or in pelvis during menstruation, heavy menstrual bleeding, painful bowel movements or urination and infertility.

-The exact cause for the endometriosis is not known, but it is thought to be inherited through genes that run in families.
+The exact cause for endometriosis is not known, but it is thought to be inherited through genes that run in families.
 A defect in the immune system, hormonal imbalance, or as a complication of other surgeries, women may develop endometriosis.